Kaiser Shumsher Jung Bahadur Rana

-Field Marshal Sir Kaiser Shumsher Jang Bahadur Rana (8 January 1892 – 7 June 1964) was a field marshal in the Royal Nepalese Army.
+Field Marshal Sir Kaiser Shumsher Jung Bahadur Rana (8 January 1892 – 7 June 1964) was a field marshal in the Royal Nepalese Army.
 He was the third son of Maharaja Sir Chandra Shamsher Jang Bahadur Rana, the fifth Prime Minister of Nepal of the Rana dynasty and Bada Maharani Chandra Loka Bhaktha Rajya Lakshmi.

 Early life

 He was the younger brother of Shree Tin Maharaja Sir Mohan Shamsher Jang Bahadur Rana and Sir Baber Shamsher Jang Bahadur Rana.
 From 1909 for some years he had Basanta Kumar Mallik as a tutor.